 Condominium or townhome associations have a master insurance policy.
 Find out what the master policy covers.
 A typical condominium or townhome policy will cover things not covered by the association’s master policy.
 Things like the value of improvements that you made and losses not covered because of the master policy’s deductible.

 Minnesota HO6 policy is for condominium and townhome owners.
 This policy covers losses to any of your personal items and any structure you own.
-Due to the housing crisis and a revamped Fannie Mae and FHA, lenders are now requiring HO6 for any new condominium or townhome purchases.

 Take inventory of your personal property to make certain you have enough coverage.
 If you own valuable items such a high-end computer equipment, jewelry, or musical instruments, you might purchase a rider to your policy.
 There would be an additional cost to cover these items.
 You may select either replacement cost or actual cost policies.
 An actual cost policy may be less expensive, but it takes depreciation into account.
 You most likely would not receive enough to replace the item without adding more money to make up for the depreciation.
 Your policy might also include liability coverage.